 You’re using a CDN; it will create diversity in some statistical areas.

 Because you proxy through the CDN, your load times may fluctuate considerably.
 But this isn’t the entire story.
 While your GTMetrix scan may be slow, it doesn’t mean the site is slow.
-It’s important to flush the Cloudflare cache to gain accurate testing results (or at least closer to accurate).
+It’s important to flush the Cloudflare cache to gain more accurate results.

 Additionally, GTMetrix is a tool that isn’t often telling the entire story.
 It relies on the location of the test, and it uses a variety of testing variables.
 It’s important to use Pingdom and Google Speed Insights as well.
 But more important than all of that is to understand what your load times are at all times.
 Remember, data-driven decisions mean understanding your baseline.